 The departure and destination airports for the flight must be specified using the official name of the airport.
 For example, just providing a reference to the best-known city near the airport is not sufficient.

-On the Internet and at other sales outlets, there must be a summary of the main provisions governing liability for passengers and their baggage, including deadlines for filing an action for and the possibility of making a special declaration for baggage (Article 1.8 and 1.10 of Regulation 889/2002 on air carrier liability).
+On the Internet and at other sales outlets, there must be a summary of the main provisions governing liability for passengers and their baggage, including deadlines for filing an action for and the possibility of making a special declaration for baggage (Regulation 889/2002 on air carrier liability).

 In the reservation system, pre-ticked boxes, where the consumer gives his/her consent to receive electronic direct marketing, are not allowed.